We are communicating ALL DAY LONG even when we aren't talking.

 See communication disorder: speech disorders for more information.

 Language abilities refer to how we understand information and express ourselves.
 Language disorders present differently from one person to another and can change over-time within one individual.

 See communication disorders: language disorders for more information.

 Speech & language disorders often impact reading and writing abilities.
 Reading and writing skills are built upon expressive and receptive language.
-For example, If a child has difficulty with oral grammar, that difficulty is often reflected in their writing.
+For example, if a child has difficulty with oral grammar, that difficulty is often reflected in his or her writing.

 Also, reading and writing are two very important areas of communication that affect academic learning.

 Our hearing is directly related to our speech and language development!
 If we are not hearing properly, our speech does not develop properly.
-Additionally, children with an unidentified hearing loss are often missing important language information.
+Additionally, children who have hearing loss are often missing important language information.

-If you have any concerns about yourself or your child, contact an audiologist for a hearing test.
+If you have any concerns about yourself or your child, contact an audiologist.